KBMaglalang/YAChatGPT/README.md

 # YAChatGPT

 Standing for "Yet Another ChatGPT Frontend," this project stemmed from a personal desire to gain more granularity in interacting with ChatGPT.
-Not just content with the conventional user-interface, the aim was to offer users the ability to view detailed prompts and responses, effectively demystifying the dialogue process.
+Not just content with the conventional user-interface available on the OpenAI website, the aim was to offer users the ability to view detailed prompts and responses.
 Moreover, the aspiration was to create an environment where users could leverage template prompts, potentially simplifying repeated interactions and laying the groundwork for future user-friendly features.
-The initiative provided a perfect playground to experiment with the latest web technologies - from diving deep into the functionalities of next.js 13 to tapping into the power of Firebase.
+The initiative provided a perfect playground to experiment with the latest web technologies - from diving deep into the functionalities of Next.js 13 to tapping into the power of Firebase.
 The journey was equally intriguing, considering it involved acquainting oneself with a gamut of unfamiliar libraries, making it not just a software development task but also a steep and enriching learning curve.

 ## Description

-Welcome to the spotlight features of my latest brainchild, YAChatGPT.
-Developed with the modern tech stack, this section delves into what the application does, the why behind my tech choices, the hiccups I encountered along the way, and the road ahead.

 ### Key Features: